 College is a big step not only for the students, but for parents.
 Most County College of Morris students are now adults, and have more independence than they did in high school.
 With this independence comes much more responsibility.
 As a college community, we want to work together with students and parents.
 As parents, you may join students during their in-person interactions at the college if the student invites you to participate.Â Please note, to comply with FERPA, we cannot release non-directory information to anyone except the student.
-If the student wishes a third party to have access to their non-directory information, they must notify the Vice President of Student Development and Enrollment Management in writing within the first two weeks of the Fall or Spring Semester.
+If the student wishes a third party to have access to their non-directory information, follow these steps:

 The Solomon Amendment became effective on October 23, 1998.
 Under the Solomon Amendment, colleges and universities are required to fulfill military requests for student recruiting information.
 Failure to comply may result in the loss of various forms of federal funding and Federal Student Aid.
 Student recruiting information includes, but is not limited to: